Floydlang/floyd/docs/floyd_reference.md

 	a = [ calc_pi(4), 2.1, calc_bounds() ];

-You can put ANY type of value into a vector: integers, floats, strings, structs, other vectors etc. But all elements must be the same type inside a specific vector.
+You can put ANY type of value into a vector: integers, doubles, strings, structs, other vectors etc. But all elements must be the same type inside a specific vector.

 You can copy vectors using =.
 All comparison expressions work, like a == b, a < b, a >= b, a != b etc. Comparisons will compare each element of the two vectors.